mchapman00/intro1/netlogo/labs/lab06_zombiesII.md

 ## Instructions
 DO NOT move on to the next part until ALL previous numbers are complete.

-For PART2: For each of the numbered objectives:
+For each part II objectives:
-    Write the number.
+    * Write the number.
-    Since this section has more complex objectives, you can break it down into several chunks.
-(Write all the chunks at once) Check off each chunk as you complete it.
+    * Since this section has more complex objectives, you can break it down into several chunks.
+(Write all the chunks at once)
-Modifications to lab:
+    * Check off each chunk as you complete it.

 9. Change the following settings:
 * World size: 51 by 51 (set max-xcor to 25)